lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/contact/accesssolution.rst

-You can access all the input scripts and data files that are used in these tutorials from |Github_repository_input| on Github.
+You can access the full solutions for these exercises from |Github_repository_input| on Github.

 .. |Github_repository_input| raw:: html